-Sculpture School offers hands-on learning programs for kids in the Mad River Valley of Vermont.
+Sculpture School is a hands-on learning program and workspace for kids in the Mad River Valley of Vermont.
 We work with power tools, construction materials and recyclables to bring imagination to life.
-Every project provides an opportunity to learn tool safety in an environment that encourages experimentation and creative autonomy.
+Every project provides an opportunity for learning tool safety in an environment that encourages experimentation and creative autonomy.

 Sculpture School in the News